 Getting an alcoholic husband to stop drinking is not a day’s job, as it requires lots of time, effort, and patience to make it work.
 It is commonly presumed that an addict will only stop when they want to, not necessarily how much you impose it on them.
 However, you can do your bit to help them curb their addictive behaviors.

 If your husband drinks and you are not comfortable with it, considering the risks associated with it and how it could affect your family, you need to try to stop him.
-You need to look for ways on how to handle an alcoholic husband.
+You need to look for ways on how to stop your husband from drinking.

 1. Communication is the key thing

-The first thing you need to do is to communicate with your partner and point it out, including how it is affecting you and your lives together.
+The first thing you need to do to stop your husband from drinking is to communicate with your partner and point it out, including how it is affecting you and your lives together.
 If you never talk about it, your partner may never know how disturbed and concerned you are by it.

 The idea is to make them aware of what is going on and how uncomfortable you are, also including how much you would love them to quit drinking.
 This conversation should also make them understand the point where the concern is coming from, which is for their sake, your sake, and the family’s sake.

-When thinking about how to deal with an alcoholic husband, an intervention could also be an option if a simple conversation between you too would not work.
+When thinking about how to deal with an alcoholic husband, an intervention could also be an option if a simple conversation between you two would not work.